koliasa/Rudder-Angle-Indicator/README.md

 The **Rudder Angle Indicator** is a digital tool for real-time visualization of a ship's rudder angle.
 Its interface is designed for easy use, even on touchscreen devices in demanding maritime environments.

+This is an [example](https://koliasa.github.io/Rudder-Angle-Indicator/) of a rudder, demonstrating the usage and functionality of the system.
+Feel free to explore the live demo for a better understanding of its capabilities.

 ## Features

 - Clear and responsive interface.